Who can use Community Transport?

 In our second piece, we delved into Why community transport matters and offered a fascinating insight into the enormous positive impact that a Not-for-Profit Registered Society like Westway CT can have on the community as a whole.
 We really hope this story explained the bigger picture, from improving our users ‘quality of life’ by providing transport services, to providing jobs and careers.

-It has been enjoyable for us to write both articles and take in just how far Westway CT has come from its humble beginnings as Kensington & Chelsea Community Transport in 1991, to where it is now.
+It has been enjoyable for us to write both previous articles and take in just how far Westway CT has come from its humble beginnings as Kensington & Chelsea Community Transport in 1991, to where it is now.
 We are very proud of the many services we provide and of the people who run them.

-Who uses Group Transport Services?
+Who can use Group Transport Services?

 Let’s start with a look at The Harrow Club; they use Group Transport Services.
 This charity organisation has been providing local young people with accessible and high-quality opportunities since 1883 when it was established by The Harrow Mission (HM).
 HM founded the organisation to enhance the lives of the disadvantaged young people living in what was then known as Notting Dale, but which we now know as the postcode W10.
 (See image above, some of the children who access The Harrow Club).